 Modern recruitment is a stressful process that leaves many candidates struggling to set themselves apart from the crowd.
-When giving recruitment advice, it’s common to hear information about how to construct applications, how to prepare for an interview, and the types of answers that interviewers are looking for.
-However, one area that hasn’t been explored in the depth it deserves is the act of sending a thank you letter after an interview is over.
+When giving recruitment advice, it’s common to hear tips on constructing applications, preparing for interviews, and the types of answers interviewers seek.
+However, one area that hasn’t been explored in depth is sending a thank you letter after an interview.
 Find out why thank you letters are vital and learn how to get them right.

 Why Are Thank You Letters an Important Part of Recruitment

-Many candidates wrongly assume that a thank you letter is an optional part of the recruitment process and leave an interview thinking that there is nothing left to be done.
+Many candidates wrongly assume a thank you letter is optional and leave the interview thinking nothing more is needed.
 However, this is far from the truth!

-Thank you letters are a great opportunity to cement yourself as an excellent candidate, allow you to double down on any important points you have to make, and provide an opportunity to remain in the mind of the interviewers.
-In short, a thank you letter should be as important as your application and your interview, working hard to help you be the chosen candidate!
+Thank you letters are a great opportunity to cement yourself as an excellent candidate.
+They allow you to reinforce important points and keep yourself in the interviewers’ minds.
+In short, a thank you letter is as important as your application and interview.
+It works hard to help you be the chosen candidate!

 Top Tips to Get Your Thank You Letter Right